thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/4-setup-UI.md

 To setup a UI in Node-RED we use the [Node-RED dashboard](https://flows.nodered.org/node/node-red-dashboard) and [Node-RED UI Table](https://flows.nodered.org/node/node-red-node-ui-table).

-The Node-RED dashboard uses `Tab`, `Group` and `Node element` structure and organized the UI Node elements.
+The Node-RED dashboard uses `Tab`, `Group` and `Node element` to structure and organize the UI Node elements for the UI frontend.
 In the pricture below we see the dependencies.

 ![](../images/setup-ui-00-a.png)